coleoguy/anc.cond/README.md

 ## Installation and requirements

-The code targets **R ≥ 4.0**.
-There is no `DESCRIPTION`/`NAMESPACE`; this is a script and data repository rather than an installable package, so you use it by cloning the repo and `source()`-ing the function.
+This is a script and data repository rather than an installable package, so you use it by cloning the repo and `source()`-ing the function.

 ```bash